- My Quick Links

 - Extra bedding (minimum of two sets of twin sheets);

-- Draw sheet (may be an extra flat sheet or towel, you do not need to purchase an actual "Draw sheet")
+- Draw sheet - if you are assisted with repositioning.
+(May be an extra flat sheet or towel, you do not need to purchase an actual "Draw sheet");

 - Some type of pouch/bag where you plan to keep your wallet/I-Card attached to your wheelchair;